 - Commercial and Regulatory

 Matt has several decades of experience in commercial litigation, including contested applications for the full range of interim remedies, such as injunctions, freezing orders, search orders and security for costs.
-He relishes the challenges of High Court trials.
-He regularly advises on a wide variety of commercial disputes, procurement and commercial JRs.
+Matt relishes the challenges of High Court trials.
+He represents clients in a wide variety of commercial disputes.

 His recent caseload includes:

-- Representing firm of solicitors in claim for breach of fiduciary duties against former partner; successfully obtained worldwide freezing order.
-Successful mediation of knowing receipt claim against wife of the former partner in the firm.
+- Represented firm of solicitors in High Court (QBD) claim for breach of fiduciary duties against former partner.
+Worldwide freezing order.
+Knowing receipt claim against wife of the former partner in the firm.

 - Received Wisdom02 May 2023